 Both CUI and FCI include information created, collected, or received, by or for the Government, that is not intended for public release.
 Specifically, CUI must also be safeguarded at every stage of existence (in use, storage, and transmission) until it is destroyed, disseminated, or decontrolled.

-Once CMMC is fully implemented, certain DoD contractors that handle sensitive unclassified Department information will be required to achieve a particular CMMC level as a condition of contract award.
+Once CMMC is fully implemented, certain DOD contractors that handle sensitive unclassified Department information will be required to achieve a particular CMMC level as a condition of contract award.
 Depending on the level (Foundational, Advanced, or Expert), an authorized and accredited CMMC 3rd Party Assessment Organization (C3PAO) will conduct a verification of the DIB company's cybersecurity posture and implementation of the required processes and practices.
-Upon completing the assessment, an independent CMMC Accreditation Body (AB) will award the DIB company the appropriate CMMC level certification.
+Upon completing the assessment, an independent CMMC Accreditation Body (AB) will award the DIB company the appropriate CMMC-level certification.
 The contractor's CMMC level is then stored in the Supplier Performance Risk System (SPRS).
-The DoD will use the SPRS to verify a contractor's certification level before awarding a contract, where required.
+The DOD will use the SPRS to verify a contractor's certification level before awarding a contract, where required.
 The assessments are valid for three years and must be renewed every three years to remain current.

 Why did the DoD create CMMC?